Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 5. Switch to Visual Studio and go to the WebApp-GroupClaims-DotNet project.
 In the web.config file, update the "PostLogoutRedirectUri" value to the root address of your published appliction as well.
 6. Right click on the project in the Solution Explorer and select Publish.
 Under Profile, click Import, and import the publish profile that you just downloaded.
 6. On the Connection tab, update the Destination URL so that it is https, for example https://tasktracker-contoso.azurewebsites.net.
 Click Next.
-7. On the Settings tab, make sure Enable Organizational Authentication is NOT selected.
+7. On the Settings tab, make sure that Enable Organizational Authentication is NOT selected.
 Click Publish.
 8. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.

 ## Code Walk-Through